| Diamond Treatments - Clarity EnhancementsTreatments that Improve Diamond Clarity

 at them from a perpendicular angle, while filled breaks are more

 obvious when looking at them from a parallel perspective.
+Fracture Filling Not Permanent If you're buying a diamond engagement ring or

 other diamond jewelry that will be worn continuously, a filled